dsw88/docker-images/README.md

 # docker-images
-This repository contains a collection of Docker images I use
+This repository contains a collection of Docker base images